Daryl Corletto

 Daryl Corletto (born 24 August 1981) is an Australian-British professional basketball player.

 Early life and career

-Growing up in Altona Meadows, playing for the Werribee Devils.
-He chased his dreams of playing professional basketball was his father.
-Corletto noted in November 2014, "Dad always told me that if I worked hard I could reach my goals.
-He was the one waking me up at 6am and driving me to training.
-He was even still waking me up when I was old enough to drive myself."

-It wasn't until he joined the Melbourne Tigers junior squad at age 16 that Corletto's career really started to blossom.
-Corletto was a member of the Victorian Championship State Team in 1996 and 1998, and was selected to join the all-Australian youth team in 1998 and 2000.
+Corletto grew up in Altona Meadows, Victoria, and played for the Werribee Devils.
+His father influenced him to pursue a basketball career.
+He joined the Melbourne Tigers junior squad at age 16 and was a member of the Victorian Championship State Team in 1996 and 1998.
+He was also selected to join the all-Australian youth team in 1998 and 2000.